 ~ ~ ~

-Animal Protein Increases Heart Disease Risk, Plant Protein Decreases Risk.
+Animal Protein and Increased Heart Disease Risk; Plant Protein and Decreased Risk.

 Regards Coronary Heart Disease (CHD) and animal protein the journal of the American Heart Association reports: “These data suggest that high red meat intake increases risk of CHD… in age-adjusted analyses, animal protein was associated with increased risk, and vegetable protein was associated with decreased risk… higher intakes of red meat, red meat excluding processed meat, and high-fat dairy were significantly associated with elevated risk of CHD… 1 serving per day of dairy products was associated with an increased risk… nuts, and beans were associated with decreased risk… 1 serving per day of nuts was associated with a 30%… lower risk of CHD compared with 1 serving per day of red meat… ” The study was of 84,136 women with “2,050,071 person-years of follow-up from 1980 through 2006”.